 Super Charge your GitOps Dreams

 Harness can help supercharge your GitOps dreams and help bulk up your existing pipelines or even create your first pipeline.
-Let harness take care of the tougher complexities around deployment strategy and rolling back The beauty of the harness platform that the platform steps are repeatable and consistent.
+Let Harness take care of the tougher complexities around deployment strategy and rolling back The beauty of the Harness platform is that the platform steps are repeatable and consistent.

-We have a more detailed example in our Pull Request Driven Development where the rubber meets the road here at Harness.
-We are excited for you to take a spin in the Harness Platform and “Force Push” (ok maybe not force) your pipeline today!
+We have a more detailed example about Pull Request Driven Development where the rubber meets the road here at Harness.
+We are excited for you to take a spin in the Harness Platform and “Force Push” (okay, maybe not force) your pipeline today!